Lore (podcast): TV adaptation

 Lore has been adapted for television with the help of Gale Anne Hurd of the hit television series The Walking Dead.
 Glen Morgan of The X-Files was announced as the showrunner, and the show was made in partnership with Valhalla Entertainment and Propagate Content.
 The series aired on Amazon Video followed the podcast's anthology format, with each episode featuring a new story and Mahnke remaining the narrator.
 The show premiered on 13 October 2017, and aired for two seasons before being cancelled in 2019.

 The show has been praised by The Economist as "good viewing" that manages "to shock and surprise"; however, adding that "it falls short as a television show in its own right."
 In another review, The Verge said, "the show is able to turn the inherent creepiness of Mahnke's podcast into original stories that are even more unnerving and resonant."

 Book adaptations

 Aaron Mahnke has authored a trilogy of books based on the Lore podcast.
-The first volume, The World of Lore: Monstrous Creatures, was published in 2017 and the second and third volumes, The World of Lore: Wicked Mortals and The World of Lore: Dreadful Places, were published in 2018.